nickcharlton/site/_posts/2020-04-26-automating-ubuntu-2004-installs-with-packer.md

 ```

 We also need the presence of the file `meta-data`: `touch meta-data` in the
 directory available to the Packer HTTP server.
 The password is `ubuntu`.
+Whilst
+this uses the [VMware builder][12], the relevant configuration options exist
+among the other builders, too.

+[I've also created an example Github repo with the working configuration
+in][10].

 The [new unattended installation is well documented][4] and I started from the
 [Quick Start guide][5].

-There were three things that need solving on top of the basic configuration.
+There were four things that need solving on top of the basic configuration:

-The first was to ensure that there's enough memory to run the installer with.
+* Ensure that there's enough memory to run the installer with.
+512MB caused a
-512MB caused a kernel panic, 2GB seems to work fine.
-The other two are
+  kernel panic, 1GB works fine,
+* Install an SSH server,
+* Allow the [SSH handshake][11] to fail for longer, because the installer has
+  it's own SSH server which will cause "Waiting for SSH..." to connect to the
+  wrong thing and the build to fail,
-enabling `SSH`, and ensuring that we have a persistent IP address after the
+* Ensure that we have a persistent IP address after the installation is
-installation is completed.
+  completed.

 The typical way to do this is to restore the DHCP identifier used back to the
 MAC address of the device, rather than the _device identifier_ which is now